The Pagodas of Siem Reap

 Wat Svay Thom (វត្តស្វាយធំ)

-A colorful temple that features outer and inner murals, detailed pediments with Vishnu riding the garuda, and beautiful naga fans that are quite detailed front and back.
+A colourful temple that features outer and inner murals, detailed pediments with Vishnu riding the garuda, and beautiful naga fans that are quite detailed front and back.
 The roof is also quite unique.
-Location: 10 minutes east of the city center on road 6
+Location: 10 minutes east of the city center on Road 6

 Wat Svay Dangkum (Pouk)